 The later Kodak girls likely did not have the same impact on female customers.
 Some suggest that Kodak’s neglect of advertising strategies directed specifically at women in their later marketing campaigns for digital cameras may have meant ignoring a significant portion of their potential market – possibly adding to the decline that the company has experienced since the digital boom (Munir, 2012).

-For more information on the history of the Kodak company in Canada, or to browse some of the cameras and equipment they produced over its nearly 125 year history, visit the Special Collections department on the 4th floor of the Ryerson University Library and Archives.
+For more information on the history of the Kodak company in Canada, or to browse some of the cameras and equipment they produced over its nearly 125-year history, visit the Special Collections department on the 4th floor of the Toronto Metropolitan University Library and Archives.
 Call us at 416-979-5000 ext.
 4996 or send us an email: firstname.lastname@example.org

 For more Kodak Girls, visit the Martha Cooper Collection website.